RobSmithDev/ArduinoFloppyDiskReader/readme.md

 * read raw track data (its, RAW, so FM, MFM; SD, DD or HD)
 * write track data (in DD woth precompensation and HD)
 * Evaulate drive quality

-# AVR Firmware
-If you want to use the AVR directly instead of within the Arduino environment, then jump to [https://github.com/jtsiomb/usbamigafloppy] where John Tsiombikas has ported the code.

 # Help and Instructions
 For further details including how to wire this up please visit